euannerocha/euannerocha/README.md

 - 🔭 I'm currently a Programming Student
 - 🌱 I’m currently learning JavaScript
-- 💬 Ask me about anything related to javascript.
+- 💬 Ask me about anything.
 If I don't know, I'll be happy to learn along with you
 - ⚡ Fun fact: I do love fries with ice cream!
 It's yummi!

 <div style="display: inline_block"><br>